cisco/mindmeld/docs/source/quickstart.rst

 10. Optimize Question Answering
 -------------------------------
-The Question Answering module is responsible for retrieving relevant documents from the Knowledge Base.
-It first maps the resolved entities to a structured logical query form, executes the structured query on Elasticsearch, and then ranks the retrieved candidates based on some learned or specified relevance parameters.

-To generate the final ranking of the retrieved candidate results, we want to control the impact each of the entity modes have on the final ranking.
-The ranking formula is a blend of text relevance, popularity and any “sort” entities (if present).
-Define your ranking coefficients and instantiate a QuestionAnswerer object as follows -
+The Question Answering module is responsible for ranking results retrieved from the Knowledge Base, based on some notion of relevance.
+Just as in a relational database, MindMeld Workbench offers a set of operators for ranking results retrieved.
+For instance, a "sort" operator allows you to rank results based on an ascending or descending order of a specific attribute value.

+The ranking formula is a blend of text relevance, popularity, sort criteria and other configurable properties.
+MindMeld Workbench provides a default ranking function off-the-shelf, but there is a flexible option to specify a custom ranking forumla if needed.

 .. code-block:: python

   from mmworkbench.question_answering import QuestionAnswerer

-  # Define the ranking configs
-  ranking_coeff = {
-      "sort_coeff": 0.01, # weight given to the normalized sort entity factor "common_term_cutoff_freq": 0.001, # document frequency threshold to prevent scoring high-frequency terms (absolute or relative)
-      "popularity_coeff": 1.0 # weight given to the normalized popularity factor }

   # Create the QuestionAnswerer object
-  qa = QuestionAnswerer(ranking_coefficients=ranking_coeff)
+  qa = QuestionAnswerer()

   # Generate ranked results using the QA object
-  results = qa.answer(query, entities)
+  ranked_results = qa.rank(query, results)

-  print results
+  print ranked_results

 .. _Question Answering: question_answering.html

-Detailed explanations on all ranking coefficients are available in the User Guide chapter on `Question Answering`_.
-You can also use find additional configurations for finer-grained control on Text Relevance.
-Check out "Tuning The Ranking Algorithm" section in that chapter for a step-by-step guide on optimizing the parameters by hand-tuning or Machine Learning.
+Detailed explanations on custom ranking specifications are available in the User Guide chapter on `Question Answering`_.

 11. Deploy trained models to production
 ---------------------------------------